Rajita07/Employee-Management-System/README.md

 - `resources/`: Contains configuration files.
   - `application.properties`: Database and application configuration.
 - `database/`: Includes SQL scripts for database setup.
-- `screenshots/`: Screenshots of the application in action.

 ---